Our Wildlife Garden

 Gifts From the Birds

-Many of the trees on our property were planted by the birds, including dozens of Georgia Hackberries, a Red Maple, Red Cedars, and American Hollies, all because Clay paid attention and chose to mow around tree seedlings rather than obliviously cut them down.
+Many of the trees on our property were planted by the birds, including dozens of Georgia Hackberries, Red Maples, Red Cedars, Black Cherries, Persimmons, Sweet Gums, and American Hollies, all because Clay paid attention and chose to mow around tree seedlings rather than obliviously cut them down.

 Our Wildlife Ponds